 The little island of Anafi holds a special place in Greek history and mythology.
 According to legends, the island revealed itself from beneath the angry waves at the command of the God Apollo.

 Today, Anafi is a place of peace and tranquility.
 It is one of the last unspoiled islands in the Cyclades.

 The main town (“Hora”) is the only settlement on Anafi island.
 It is home to just a few residents and is the perfect epitome of a sleepy, Greek island town.

 The houses and buildings here shimmer in blue and white.
 Anafi is the perfect place for a little rest and relaxation and offers beautiful secluded beaches and coves without the crowds.

 Head to the island’s southern coast to experience the unspoiled paradises close to Katsouni, Klisidi, and Agios Nikolaos.
 Quiet Anafi is a perfect place to spend a day or two during a Greek island-hopping adventure in the Cyclades.

 You may notice that Anafi is very similar to Anafiotika in Athens.
 This is because former residents of Anafi constructed this Athenian neighbourhood to make it look like their home!

-Andros is one of the closest islands to Athens – making it a perfect place to get away from the hustle and bustle of the Greek capital for a day or two.
+Andros is one of the closest islands to Athens.
+This it a perfect place to get away from the hustle and bustle of the Greek capital for a day or two.

-The village is now predominantly a tourist destination, though it has managed to retain its traditional charm.
-Old houses and businesses have been transformed into traditional tavernas and ouzerias.
+The village is now predominantly a tourist destination.
+However, it has managed to retain its traditional charm.
+Old houses and businesses here have been transformed into traditional tavernas and ouzerias.

 Chora village, the island’s capital, is filled with a mixture of Ottoman, Neoclassical, and Byzantine houses.
 Many beaches and hiking trails sit between the two settlements.